-44. A National Project Coordination Unit (NPCU) will be established in the Ministry of Agriculture and Irrigation at the federal level as the lead ministry and at the respective ministries at the state level.
+52. A National Project Coordination Unit (NPCU) has been established in the Ministry of Agriculture and Irrigation at the federal level as the lead ministry and at the respective ministries at the state level.
 At the federal level, the project strategy will be guided by the National Project Steering Committee (NPSC).
 The NPSC is proposed to be comprised of Honorable Ministers and Director Generals (DGs) from the Ministries of Agriculture and Irrigation (MoAI), Ministry of Forestry, Livestock, and Range (MoLFR), Ministry of Finance (MoF), Ministry of Environment and Climate Change (MoECC), and Ministry of Planning, Investment and Economic Development (MoPIED).
 Additionally, the NPSC is also proposed to have representation from MoAI and MoLFR from FMS level.
-The NPSC is envisaged to be the apex body for strategic guidance and support to the project and to ensure integration with national development priorities and flagship investment programs.
+The NPSC is envisaged

-- 45. The NPCU will have thematic specialists to support various project components including but not limited to Crop Production Specialists, Animal Health Specialists, Financial Inclusion Specialist, Digital Agriculture Specialist, Private sector specialist and Gender specialist, Environmental and Social Safeguards, finance, security, gender, procurement, communication and monitoring and evaluation.
+- to be the apex body for strategic guidance and support to the project and to ensure integration with national development priorities and flagship investment programs. - 53.
+The NPCU will have thematic specialists to support various project components including but not limited to Crop Production Specialists, Animal Health Specialists, Financial Inclusion Specialist, Digital Agriculture Specialist, Private sector specialist and Gender specialist, Environmental and Social Safeguards, finance, security, gender, procurement, communication and monitoring and evaluation.
 Detailed ToRs will be developed for each of these positions.
-The NPCU positions be filled primarily through secondment from stakeholder ministries and departments.
-In case of unavailability of such suitable staff, recruitment will be undertaken for engagement under the project. - 46.
+NPCU positions be filled primarily through secondment from stakeholder ministries and departments.
+In case of unavailability of such suitable staff, recruitment will be undertaken for engagement under the project.
+The project has hired social and environmental specialist, while, some of E&S positions in South west, Jubaland and Hirshellbe are almost filled, others are still under recruitment and should be complete by the time of implementation of the AF project. - 54.
 At the state level, the implementation arrangements will mirror the national level with a state level project steering committee (SPSC) and project coordination unit (PCU).
 At the community level, the project will engage existing as well as newly mobilized community institutions including Common Interest Groups (CIGs), Community Driven Development Committees (CDDCs) and Farmer Producer Organizations (FPOs) as key implementation stakeholders.
 Somaliland will equally have steering committee that will resemble the state steering committee (SPSC) together with a project cordication unit (PCU).
-The SPSC will have the overall responsibility in ensuring SEP is well implemented across all project areas across Somaliland. - 47.
+The SPSC will have the overall responsibility in ensuring SEP is well implemented across all project areas across Somaliland. - 55.
 The SEP will be implemented and monitored by the NPCU.
 The direct responsibility of its implementation will be designated to the Social Safeguards Specialist within the FGS.
-The Social Safeguards and Communication Specialists will work with other ministry-level and state-level social safeguards officers to ensure that the objectives of the plans are met and with the appropriate allocation of the necessary resources for its implementation.
-Adequate budget for stakeholder engagement will be allocated from the overall project cost, which will include cost for organizing meetings, workshops and training, hiring of staff, field visits, translation and printing of relevant materials, and operating GMs. - 48.
+The Social and Communications Specialists will work with other ministry-level and state-level social safeguards officers to ensure that the objectives of the plans are met and with the appropriate allocation of the necessary resources for its implementation.
+Adequate budget for stakeholder engagement will be allocated from the overall project cost, which will include cost for organizing meetings, workshops and training, hiring of staff, field visits, translation and printing of relevant materials, and operating GMs. - 56.
 The SEP implementation process will closely follow the project activitie launch.
 As project activities will be undertaken at different stages and in sequenstial manner, the SEP will equally follow, under the social specialist will prior and during the project launch have a wide consultation with the project affected.
-This will enable the team to have effective engagement at the right time.
+This will enable the team to have efcetive engagement at the right time.